fleet-actions/ec2-runner-pool-manager/README.md

 ### `release` Mode Inputs

-The `release` mode implicitly targets runners associated with the current `github.run_id`.
-No specific inputs beyond the common ones are typically required for identification.
+No inputs required - this is by design to minimize YAML!
+Releases resources based on workflow's runId.

 ---